 - On the Transaction Information screen for that request, simply click the CANCEL button located in the upper-right corner of the screen

 Please note: If you erroneously cancel a request, you may resubmit it by selecting the Cancelled Requests option, clicking on the transaction number of the request, and clicking on Resubmit Request.
 If a request has already been shipped, you cannot cancel it.

 What do the ILLiad Request Statuses mean?

 ILLiad uses Request Statuses to inform patrons of the stage their request is in as it moves through the request process.
 If you're curious as to what a specific Request Status means, please view the Request Status Definitions document for more information.

-You can pick up your microform at the Serials Desk on the 2nd floor of Hatcher South.
+You can access your microform at the Serials Room on the 2nd floor of Hatcher North.

 How long will my article be available?

 Electronically delivered articles are available for 14 days or 5 viewings, whichever comes first.
 After that they are automatically deleted from our system and will need to be re-requested.